tariks/peakachu/README.md

 peakachu depth -p 4DNFI5IHU27G.mcool::resolutions/1000000
 ```

+The output of above command will be:

     num of intra reads in your data: 592991890
     num of intra reads in a human with matched sequencing coverage: 582003409
     suggested model: 600 million

-Based on the output above, we recommend using the 30% models (trained with ~600 million
+Therefore, we recommend using the 30% models (trained with ~600 million intra reads)
-intra reads) in your prediction.
+to predict loops on this data.

 ```bash
 peakachu score_genome -r 10000 --balance -p 4DNFI5IHU27G.mcool:resolutions/10000 -O 4DNFI5IHU27G-peakachu-10kb-scores.bedpe -m high-confidence.600million.10kb.w6.pkl